failsafe-go/failsafe-go.dev/timeout.md

 ## How It Works

-If an execution is cancelled by a `Timeout`, the execution and policies composed inside the timeout will return `ErrTimeoutExceeded`.
+If an execution is canceled by a `Timeout`, the execution and policies composed inside the timeout will return `ErrTimeoutExceeded`.
 See the [execution cancellation][execution-cancellation] page for more on cancellation.

 ## Timeouts with Retries